APImetrics/APIm-CLI/docs/webhooks.md

       ] Template for email body.
 Used by [email_template: required].

   --token-id=<value>
       APImetrics token to update.
+Can be found on the Auth & Tokens web page, select the desired token to see the ID.
 Used by [apimetrics_token: required].

   --type=<option>
       (required) Type of webhook to create.